B1GB0SS0P/DockerTester/README.md

 # Model Testing Platform - Setup Guide

-This guide will help you set up the SCVU Model Testing Platform with Docker container management capabilities.
+This guide will help you set up the Model Testing Platform with Docker container management capabilities.

 ## Prerequisites